Hannah Moscovitch: Plays

+Television

 Awards and honours

 Moscovitch won Dora Mavor Moore Awards for In This World (2010) and "Infinity" (2015).
 She won both the Trillium Book Award and Toronto Critic's Awards in 2014 for This Is War.
 She has won the Nova Scotia Masterworks Award for "Old Stock: A Refugee Love Story", and the SummerWorks Prize for Best Production for The Russian Play.

 She received the Windham–Campbell Literature Prize (2016) in the Drama category, becoming the first Canadian woman to win the prize.

 She was the winner of the Governor General's Award for English-language drama at the 2021 Governor General's Awards for her play Sexual Misconduct of the Middle Classes.

 Award nominations received by Moscovitch include the Siminovitch Prize, the Governor General's Award, the Carol Bolt Award, the Susan Smith Blackburn Prize, the KM Hunter Award and the Toronto Arts Council Foundation Emerging Artist Award.